NethServer/ns8-core/docs/core/agents.md

 In normal conditions module actions must be assigned to `roles`, and roles must be granted to agents and users.

-In Redis, a SET contains the actions assigned to a role.
+In Redis, a SET defines the actions assigned to a role.
 If default assignments are not enough the set can be modified by the module during the `create-module` action.
+A set element represent an exact action name or an action name pattern, expressed in [glob-pattern syntax](https://pkg.go.dev/path/filepath#Match) (e.g. `get-*`).

 The following Bash command in the `create-module` action allows agents with the `actionsreader` role to run `list-actions` on `AGENT_ID` (e.g.